Planning A Walt Disney World Trip with the little ones in mind

-Every restroom in the Magic Kingdom is equipped with a changing table in the form of dedicated counter space with some raised edges to prevent roll off.
+Every restroom in the Magic Kingdom is equipped with a changing table in the form of a dedicated counter space with some raised edges to prevent roll off.
 There are sometimes paper towels provided as well, but not diapers or baby wipes.
 Diaper disposal is done directly into the regular trash cans, which are changed often.
 You can also find a changing room inside Magic Kingdom’s Baby Care Center

 In addition to the baby center, mothers may nurse anywhere in the park.
 No one will ask nursing mothers to stop or move.
 Many mothers choose a bench and simply use a blanket to cover up while nursing (not all use a blanket, but not doing so will draw additional attention).
 Because outdoor Florida is too hot in summer and sometimes too cold in winter, many mothers choose to find a spot in climate-controlled indoors.
 Good spots in the Magic Kingdom restaurants (especially Pecos Bill’s or Pinocchio Village Haus) or even dark theater attractions like Mickey’s Philharmagic or Carousel of Progress .